-In Ireland, gardens have become an extension of our living space.
+In Ireland, our gardens have become an extension of our living space.
 There is a great desire to have outdoor areas in our home where we can relax, play and entertain.
 However, the price of garden design and landscaping can be costly.

 Start with a Plan